aerospike/aerospike-client-python/doc/aerospike.rst

     Distribute reads across nodes containing key's master and replicated partition in round-robin fashion.
 Currently restricted to master and one prole.

+.. data:: POLICY_REPLICA_PREFER_RACK

+	Try node on the same rack as the client first.
+If there are no nodes on the same rack, use POLICY_REPLICA_SEQUENCE instead.

+    **rack_aware** and **rack_id** must be set in the config argument of the client constructor in order to enable this functionality

 .. rubric:: Retry Policy Options

 Specifies the behavior of failed operations.